IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/tutorials-and-examples/media/create-a-new-media-user-interface.md

 ### Example panel

+An application that implements the concepts presented here is provided in directory `examples/media/userflowpolicy`.

 The example's panel class, based on [`MediaTaskPanel`](TTIVI_INDIGO_API), enables browsing through the stations recognized by the radio and the raw frequencies offered by each radio band.

-In the panel the media [`Options`](TTIVI_INDIGO_API) are used to print out to the device logcat all media items retrieved by all media services: this helps _only_ in the initial discovery phase to analyze the format of all content returned by the media source.
-This setting *must not* be used in production, and will not function in _release_ builds.
+In the panel the media [`Options`](TTIVI_INDIGO_API) are used to print out to the device logcat all media items retrieved by all media services: this helps __only__ in the initial discovery phase to analyze the format of all content returned by the media source.
+This setting __must not__ be used in production, and will not function in _release_ builds.

 The [`RootSourceClient`](TTIVI_INDIGO_API) is used to browse the content and retrieve the available categories (in the case of radio, those are bands and stations),